 You may have heard of the terms Horizontal Integration and Vertical Integration but may not know what they mean.
-Even if you understand the concepts, it can be hard to see how they apply to your business.
+Even if you understand the concepts, seeing how they apply to your business can be hard.

 We’re here to help!
 This post will explain horizontal and vertical system integration, give some examples, and show you how Industry 4.0 is changing the game.